tobbik/lua-t/docs/T.Net.Socket.rst

 Similarly send() and recv() act for all type of sockets.
-If the socket is unbound/unconnected it requires a ``Net.Address`` instance to be passed which is then the first parameter.
-Otherwise the first parameter is the message to be sent.
+If the socket is unbound/unconnected it requires a ``Net.Address`` instance to be passed which is then the second parameter.
+The first parameter is always the message to be sent.
 If the socket is an UDP socket the user is supposed to specify an address to send the datagram to.
-As a result the ``send()`` function inspects the first argument.
+As a result the ``send()`` function inspects the second argument.
 If it is a ``Net.Address`` it'll be used to send the message to it.
-Otherwise the first value will be interpreted as a message to be send.
-All of the following arguments will move up so that the following to function calls behave identically.
+Otherwise the second value will be interpreted as how many bytes of the message should be send.
+So while it is possible to skip arguments, the order is always the same:

+  # message
+  # t.Net.Address adr
+  # max bytes of message to be sent

 .. code:: lua

+  -- valid invocations of send() sent_bytes_count = sck:send( message_string )
+  sent_bytes_count = sck:send( message_string, length )
+  sent_bytes_count = sck:send( message_string, address )
   sent_bytes_count = sck:send( message_string, address, length )

-  sent_bytes_count = sck:send( message_string, length )
+Like ``send()``, ``recv()`` will also accept various arguments which will always have the order:

+  # t.Net.Address
+  # t.Buffer/t.Buffer.Segment
+  # max bytes to receive

+Argument scan be skipped, but the order must remain as outlined.

 Class Members